martintrojer/martintrojer.github.com/content/post/2012-07-16-replicating-datomicdatalog-queries-with-corelogic.md

 ;; #<HashSet [["Jane" 73], ["John" 71]]>
 ```

-A question you might ask yourself is how can I use <a href="https://github.com/clojure/core.logic">core.logic</a> to do the same kind of queries?
+A question you might ask yourself is how can I use [core.logic](https://github.com/clojure/core.logic) to do the same kind of queries?
 It turns out that it's pretty straight forward, and also very fast.
-Core.logic provides some convenient helper functions for <a href="https://github.com/clojure/core.logic#unification">unification</a>, that we are going to use.
+Core.logic provides some convenient helper functions for [unification](https://github.com/clojure/core.logic#unification), that we are going to use.
 Here's an example of how to get a binding map for some logical variables over a collection;

 ```clojure
 (binding-map '(?first ?last) ["John" "Doe"])